metal3-io/metal3-docs/design/baremetal-operator/how-ironic-works.md

    inventory.
 4. Ironic initiates deployment by first identifying the root disk upon which the disk image is to be written.
-By default this will be the smallest storage device available, and can be overridden via explict configuration of a [root_device hint](https://docs.openstack.org/ironic/latest/install/advanced.html#specifying-the-disk-for-deployment-root-device-hints)
+By default this will be the smallest storage device available, and can be overridden via explicit configuration of a [root_device hint](https://docs.openstack.org/ironic/latest/install/advanced.html#specifying-the-disk-for-deployment-root-device-hints)
 5. The deployment ramdisk downloads the image to be written and streams that to the storage device.
 6. If defined as part of the deployment, ironic will add an additional partition for a configuration drive.
-Ironic will then write the configuraiton drive to disk
+Ironic will then write the configuration drive to disk
 7. Finally ironic reboots the machine.

 There are some additional steps that ironic performs, mainly fixing